 Selecting “Table” from the left menu we can see our program in place.
 The timespan is defaulted to a quarter view showing the month before and after the current month.
 You can change this view as well as the dates when you want to speak to and share programs, but the listed spreadsheet style will persist.

-Selecting the drop down triangle next to the program name will reveal the tasks that are hidden under the accordian.
+Selecting the drop-down triangle next to the program name will reveal the tasks that are hidden under the accordion.
 You can fully interact and manage your programs in the table view directly.